sznowicki/EU-VAT-Calc/readme.md

 Simple function which returns VAT according to country and information if your payer represents a company or not.

 ## Disclaimer
-This script is made by a private person.
 You use this software at your own risk.
- Always check the source code.

 ## Examples
 Get VAT percentage by countryId and isCompany